JPF2209/SIT331-5.2HD/README.md

 4. Download the x64 installer for windows, the .pkg installer for macOS or for linux the commands below

 ### Register Microsoft package repo
-(FYI, do not copy the numbers on the left, just copy and paste from dotnet onwards)
+(FYI, do not copy the numbers on the left, just everything to the right of them)
 1. sudo apt update
 2. sudo apt install -y wget apt-transport-https software-properties-common
 3. wget https://packages.microsoft.com/config/ubuntu/$(lsb_release -rs)/packages-microsoft-prod.deb